2nPlusOne/Snake2000/index.md

 ---

 ### Retro Aesthetic
 To align the game more closely to the original aesthetic, I utilized Unity's post-processing stack.
 Effects I used across the board include vignette, film grain, chromatic abberation, and bloom.
-While overblown, these effects shift the aesthetic noticeably towards a more retro style.
 A slight lens distorition effect sells the retro aesthetic even more.
 It is important not to go overboard with post-process effects, as they can easily become too heavy-handed and distract rather than immerse.
 <br>
 ![Post-Processing Stack](/images/post-process.gif/)